toehead2001/codelab-docs/docs/builder.md

 TODO

-Help content can take 4 forms:
+Help content can be one of these four types:

 - None.
 If no help text is entered, no ? button will be added to your effect.